Product Review: Outward Hound Hide-A-Squirrel and Hide-A-Hedgie

 When I saw Outward Hound’s Hide-A-Squirrel, I loved the concept of something to keep my pups mentally challenged when they played with toys.
 They are young; two-years-old and seven-months-old, and they’re both smart.
-I adopted my Lab/Shepherd mix from Global Pet Expo two years ago and she’s probably the smartest, most driven dog we’ve ever called ours.
+I adopted my Lab/Shepherd mix from Global Pet Expo and she’s probably the smartest, most driven dog we’ve ever called ours.
 I am always looking for ways to keep her brain going, and now with the puppy, especially things they can play and enjoy together.

 So I bought the Hide-A-Squirrel and Hide-A-Hedgehog toys for my girls and waited anxiously for them to arrive.
 It’s winter and there’s not a ton of stuff we can do outside, but 15 minutes of mental stimulation and play with interactive toys is equal to about 30 minutes of physical activity.
 I thought these were not only adorable but would provide a mental and physical challenge.
 I wasn’t wrong!